Hjuksevelta

 Hjuksevelta or simply Hjukse is a village in Notodden Municipality in Telemark county, Norway.
 The village is located about half-way between the town of Notodden and the village of Nordagutu (in Midt-Telemark Municipality.
 The village is located on the hills overlooking the eastern shore of the lake Heddalsvatnet.
-In 2020, the Hjuksebø area became part of Notodden Municipality.
-Prior to that time, it was part of the old Sauherad Municipality.

-The 0.35 km2 village has a population (2022) of 271 and a population density of 765 PD/km2.

 The village of Hjuksebø and the old Hjuksebø Station are located just south of this village.

+The 0.38 km2 village has a population (2025) of 288 and a population density of 758 PD/km2.

+History

+On 1 January 2020, the Hjuksebø area was transferred from Sauherad Municipality to the neighboring Notodden Municipality.